ItsZeusBro/Hermetica/README.md

-# Sasquatch (The Implementation should be in hardware.
-This is all just evidence of the attacks against me)
+# Sasquatch (The Implementation should be in hardware.)

 ## Big Picture: